Utah R&D Tax Credit: Eligibility, Benefits, and Claiming Process

 How to Claim Utah R&D Tax Credits?

-For this tax benefit, companies must file IRS Form 6765, Credit for Increasing Research Activities.
+Companies must file IRS Form 6765, Credit for Increasing Research Activities, for this tax benefit.
 This process includes identifying qualifying research activities and providing documentation proving these costs meet the Internal Revenue Code Section 41 requirements.
 Companies may use business records, financial records, oral testimonies, and technical documents.

 Before you complete this form, you should familiarize yourself with the instructions mandated by the IRS.
 The PDF version of this form can be easily downloaded from the IRS website.